merivale/victor/README.md

     ...
 ```

-My model does not currently contain any properties or adjectives, and consequently the property type is just an alias for a string.
-What this means in practice is that users are obliged to encode their properties for themselves, inputting the resulting adjective directly into the system.
 There are 31 relators in my model at present, though I didn't bother listing them all above.
 The full list of 31 is anyway incomplete, but it accounts for many common prepositions.
+My model does not currently contain any properties or adjectives, meanwhile, and consequently the *property* type is just an alias for a string.
+What this means in practice is that users are obliged to encode their properties for themselves, inputting the resulting adjective directly into the system.
+I will call this an *unearthed* variable type; as we will see, there are a few more of these in my model.
+I will say something more general about this fact in section 4.4 below.

 Going back to the start of the condition, we have the pivot.
 The pivot determines the choice of verb at the start of the predicate, and can take one of two values: